suzanamelomoraes/number-guesser/README.md

 ### Technologies:

+- JavaScript
+- Skeleton
-JavaScript, Skeleton, JQuery(link included only as dependency)
+- JQuery(link included only as dependency)